Create a Website Account - Manage notification subscriptions, save form progress and more.

 In the event that any of the following occur:

 If any changes occur you will be required to notify the city of the changes immediately.
-In addition, you will be required to complete a Business Tax Receipt Application (PDF) and provide a notarized bill of sale or merger documents (if there is a change of ownership or if business merged) and it must be submitted to DERM with exception of change of address, in which it would require approval from both Planning and Zoning Division and DERM.
+In addition, you will be required to complete a Business Tax Application and provide a notarized bill of sale or merger documents (if there is a change of ownership or if business merged) and it must be submitted to DERM with exception of change of address, in which it would require approval from both Planning and Zoning Division and DERM.

 No, the swale area is the first line of defense against flooding.
 Water is intended to be in this area and paving compounds the flooding condition.